openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/striatum
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Striatum' is a gray matter of telencephalon.
-It is part of the ventral part of telencephalon, corpus striatum and basal nuclear complex.
+   :definition: Is a gray matter of telencephalon.
+Is part of the ventral part of telencephalon, the corpus striatum and the basal nuclear complex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002435) ('is_a' and 'relationship')]
-   :description: * Externally Sourced Definition: A region of the brain consisting of the phylogenetically newer part of the Corpus_striatum (Caudate_nucleus and Putamen).
+   :description: A region of the forebrain consisting of the caudate nucleus, putamen and fundus striati. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002435)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111098
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002435#striatum
    :name: striatum